 Lambert Simnel was born around 1477.
 It is thought that his father was either an organ maker, a joiner or a baker.
-Lambert was educated by Richard Symonds, a priest from Oxford who was a committed Yorkist.
-He also opposed Henry VII’s place on the throne.
-Richard Symonds thought that Simnel looked like Edward, Earl of Warwick and hatched a plan.
+Lambert was educated by Richard Symonds, a priest from Oxford.
+Symonds was a committed Yorkist who opposed Henry VII’s place on the throne.
+He thought that Simnel looked like Edward, Earl of Warwick and hatched a plan.

 Pretender to the Throne

 In 1487, the leaders of the House of York put Lambert forward as Edward, Earl of Warwick.
-Warwick, the son of Edward IV’s younger brother, George Duke of Clarence, was imprisoned in the Tower of London.
-The Yorkists spread the rumour that Warwick had escaped to make Lambert’s claim plausable.
+Warwick was the son of Edward IV’s younger brother, George Duke of Clarence.

-The challenge to the throne began in Ireland because the Irish traditionally supported the House of York.
+The challenge to Henry VII’s place on the throne began in Ireland because the Irish traditionally supported the House of York.
 The Earl of Kildare was convinced that Lambert was the Earl of Warwick and supported his claim.
-Lambert was crowned King Edward VI in Christ Church Cathedral, Dublin on 24th May 1487.
-Edward IV’s daughter, the Duchess of Burgundy, also believed Lambert’s claim and sent an army of around 2,000 to Dublin to support his cause.
+Lambert Simnel was crowned King Edward VI in Christ Church Cathedral, Dublin on 24th May 1487.
+Edward IV’s daughter, Margaret Duchess of Burgundy, also believed Lambert’s claim and sent an army of around 2,000 to Dublin to support his cause.

 Battle of Stoke

 Lambert and his army, led by John de la Pole, Earl of Lincoln, landed at Furness in Lancashire on 4th June 1487.
-They marched towards London.
-Meanwhile, Henry VII mustered his army and marched north.
+They began a march towards London intending to take the capital city.
+Meanwhile, Henry VII mustered his army and marched north to meet the invaders.

 The two armies met at Stoke near Newark on 16th June.
-The battle lasted around three hours and although Lambert’s force had some early successes, they were no match for Henry’s army and were easily beaten.
+The battle of Stoke lasted around three hours.
+Although Lambert’s force had some early successes, they were no match for Henry’s army and were easily beaten.
 Nearly half Lambert’s soldiers were killed.